pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

 ### I locked my user

-You can unlock the admin or any user with the CLI (assuming that you have access on the server), run the following command `./cells user unlock -u <username>`.
+You can unlock the admin or any user with the CLI (assuming that you have access on the server), run the following command `./cells admin user unlock -u <username>`.

 ### I forgot the password of a user

-Once again with the CLI (assuming that you have access on the server), you can run `./cells user set-pwd -u <username> -p <new password>`
+Once again with the CLI (assuming that you have access on the server), you can run `./cells admin user set-pwd -u <username> -p <new password>`

 ## Cells Sync